top of page

 • Prescription pain medications as well as opioids

-Harvard Health has a more in-depth discussion of these on their website.
+Harvard Health has a more in-depth discussion of these on its website.

 "I am so tired"